ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 ### Deletion in a binary tree
 Given a binary tree, delete a node from it by making sure that tree shrinks from the bottom (i.e. the deleted node is replaced by bottom most and rightmost node).

-This can be achieved by in a three traversal process:
+This can be achieved by a three traversal process:
-1. Traverse and storing the deepest rightmost node in the tree.
+1. Traversing the tree and then storing the deepest rightmost node in the tree.
 2. We then find the node to be deleted and swap the values of the deepest node and the node to be deleted.
 3. We the find the parent of the deepest rightmost node and replace the deepest rightmost node with null.
 ```java